jacobkim9881/localization-manager/README.md

 - ex) `'value1 /n value2'`
 7. With the string at 6, translate module translates it.
 - ex) `'frenchValue1 \n frenchValue2'`
 8. With the translated string at 7, it will splited by line feed.
+For this array, the orders of it are same to orders at 4.
 - ex) `['frenchValue1', 'frenchValue2']`
 9. With each line at 7, it replaces each value of the object at 5 by `objValWithKeyPath` function and make new object.
 In case of complicated example, `frenchValue2` will be omitted and `frenchValue1` will be replaced to `frenchValue`.
 - ex) `{"key/key1" : frenchValue}`